I must have put it at the bottom of the stack because I just find it.

 The elected officials are out of their minds.

-Priorities are screwed up, money's being wasted.
+Priorities are screwed up.

-How come whenever it comes down to something like this, it's always the people's money that gets withheld.
+How come, whenever it comes down to something like this, it's always the people's money that gets withheld.

-And of course, we praise the California Senate Republicans earlier today for holding fast that is one more vote needed for massive new tax increases in California.
+And of course, we praised the California Senate Republicans earlier today for holding fast.

-If the Republican, and they're being held hostage, the uh the the guy that runs the show, the assembly leader came out and told a Republican, show up with your toothbrush, you're not getting out of here till I get that vote.
+If the Republican, and they're being held hostage, the guy that runs the show, the assembly leader, came out and told a Republican, show up with your toothbrush.

-You're not getting out of here till I get that vote, otherwise Schwarzenegger, the governor will have to send layoff notices to 20,000 people.
+Otherwise, Schwarzenegger, the governator, will have to send layoff notices to 20,000 people.

 And he's already furloughing some state workers.